 The Pan is no match for the other melee weapons on this list when it comes to power.
 However, this Pan won’t let you down – it’s simple to use, makes short work of its targets, and makes me giggle every time.

-Dagger of Time
+Dagger of Time (Prince of Persia)

 Some weapons are powerful tools for destruction.
 Some help you in more elaborate ways.
 The Dagger of Time allows you to pretend that any mistakes you made never actually happened.
 Get your head kicked in by a bunch of baddies: REWIND.
 Want to take someone out more stylishly: REWIND.
 Fall of a platform: REWIND.
 Fall of the platform again: REWIND.
 Fall again: REWIND.
 And so on.